robblanco/robblanco.github.io/teaching.md

 * Introduction to verified programming.
-  A slight abridgment of the verification part of our introductory course to verified (and secure) programming.
-Initially scheduled to take place between 9-10 and 16-17 February 2021.
+  A slight abridgment of the verification part of our introductory course to verified programming.
+Scheduled for 9-10 and 16-17 February 2021.

 * Introduction to functional programming.
   Another course in preparation.